Pakistan: Plan to commercialize COVID vaccine sparks outcry | DW | 18.02.2021

-Experts say that allowing private companies to purchase the vaccine will lead to unfair distribution.
+Experts have said that allowing private companies to purchase the vaccine will lead to unfair distribution.
 The move has also created fears that the new imports could create a black market for the vaccine.

 Health experts are voicing concerns over Pakistan's decision to allow some private companies to import coronavirus vaccines, which are likely to be sold at commercial rates.